mjpablo23/MySimpleTweets/readme.md

 * [ ] User can view following / followers list through the profile
 * [y] Implements robust error handling, [check if internet is available](http://guides.codepath.com/android/Sending-and-Managing-Network-Requests#checking-for-network-connectivity), handle error cases, network failures
-* [ ] When a network request is sent, user sees an [indeterminate progress indicator](http://guides.codepath.com/android/Handling-ProgressBars#progress-within-actionbar)
+* [tried but didn't work] When a network request is sent, user sees an [indeterminate progress indicator](http://guides.codepath.com/android/Handling-ProgressBars#progress-within-actionbar)
 * [y] User can **"reply" to any tweet on their home timeline**
   * [y] The user that wrote the original tweet is automatically "@" replied in compose
 * [y] User can click on a tweet to be **taken to a "detail view"** of that tweet
  * [ ] User can take favorite (and unfavorite) or retweet actions on a tweet
-* [ ] Improve the user interface and theme the app to feel twitter branded
+* [y] Improve the user interface and theme the app to feel twitter branded
 * [ ] User can **search for tweets matching a particular query** and see results
 * [ ] Usernames and hashtags are styled and clickable within tweets [using clickable spans](http://guides.codepath.com/android/Working-with-the-TextView#creating-clickable-styled-spans)